WATCH: Christian Pulisic gives USMNT lead over Iran but suffers injury in the process

 WHAT HAPPENED?
 The USMNT must win on Tuesday to advance to the World Cup last 16, making the goal from Pulisic critical.
 But there was silence rather than celebration after the goal as medical staff surrounded Pulisic.

-AND WHAT'S MORE: Manager Gregg Berhalter opted to play with 10 men for a stretch as Pulisic gathered himself away from the field, and the patience seemed to pay off, as the winger was eventually able to return.
+AND WHAT'S MORE: Manager Gregg Berhalter opted to play with 10 men for a stretch as Pulisic gathered himself away from the field, but while the winger was eventually able to return before half-time, he was subbed off at the break.

 NOTHING WAS STOPPING PULISIC FROM SCORING 😤— FOX Soccer (@FOXSoccer) November 29, 2022